 If an individual who has epilepsy suffered a tonic-clonic seizure, there are steps to follow that you can learn in a first aid class.

 - Stay calm and remain with the individual.

 - Take note when the seizure started and until it ended.

 - Always protect the individual from injury by removing hard objects nearby.

-- Position a soft pillow beneath the head of the individual and tight clothing must be loosened, especially in the neck area.
+- Position a soft pillow beneath the head of the individual and loosen tight clothing, especially in the neck area.

 - Roll gently the individual on the side as soon as possible and firmly push the angle of the jaw forward to help with breathing.
 Take note that the individual cannot swallow their tongue but it can move back, causing blockage to the breathing.
 Try to establish communication with the individual to determine if the consciousness is restored.

 - Assure the individual and stay with him/her until fully recovered which can range from 5-20 minutes or even longer.